What does a transphobic hate incident look like?

 • Cyber Bullying

-If you see someone getting hassled, and you think it is because they are transsexual or transgender you can report it as an incident, even if the victim has not done so.
+If you see someone being targeted, and you think it is because of their gender identity you can report it as an incident, even if the victim has not done so.

-These incidents don’t just affect the lives of those involved but affect their friends, their families, and every part of the local community.
+These incidents don’t just affect the lives of those involved but affect their friends, families, the local community and society as a whole.

-If hate incidents are not reported, the bullies, bigots and thugs will feel their behaviour is totally acceptable and that they can continue to abuse people whenever they feel like it.
+If hate incidents are not reported those who target others will feel their behaviour is totally acceptable and they may continue to abuse others.